resendislab/corda/README.md

 as many high confidence reactions as possible while minimizing the inclusion of absent (-1) reactions while maintaining a set of metabolic requirements.

+## How do I use it?

+A small tutorial is found at https://cdiener.com/corda.

 ## What's the advantage over other reconstruction algorithms

 I would say there are two major advantages: